What is self-soothing

 Self-regulation, therefore, is not something babies learn or develop by themselves.
 They need teachers and partners.

-Co-regulating with a parent or caretaker is required for babies and children to learn self-regulation.
+Parental intervention is required for babies and children to learn adaptive self-regulation.

-Parents co-regulate with their children using warm, responsive interaction.
-They support, coach, and model to co-create a positive emotional state with the children4.
+As the first step, parents co-regulate with their children using warm, responsive interaction.
+They support, coach, and model to co-create a positive emotional state with the children5.

 Use self-soothing techniques

 Parents can use the following common self-soothing strategies to soothe a distressed baby or young child during co-regulation.